 I take a lot of responsibility for what happened.

-“Probably three or four months before Randy passed, we ran into each other at a doctor’s office.
+“Probably three or four months before Randy passed away, we ran into each other at a doctor’s office.

 ‘Yeeeah!
 Ooooh yeah!
 What’s up?’

-I went, [Gasps].
-Freaked me out, scared me to death.
+I went [Gasps].
+It freaked me out, scared me to death.

 We talked on the phone a couple of times after that.
 I invited him over to have a barbecue, and we really got back on track, which was cool.

-Three days later, he had the heart attack.
+Three days later, he had a heart attack.